decred/dcrdocs/docs/faq/proof-of-stake/stake-pools.md

 They are set when you actually vote[^13607] (which really only makes sense because you might have bought the ticket weeks or months before a specific voting agenda even exists).

-A PoS pool can operate however it wants since there is a lot of room for flexibility due to the way the ticket purchase commitment scheme is designed.
+A proof-of-stake pool can operate however it wants since there is a lot of room for flexibility due to the way the ticket purchase commitment scheme is designed.
 That said, in general, people should avoid using stake pools that do not allow them control over how they want to vote on non-pool specific issues.

 ---

 #### **6. What safeguards are in place to stop pool owners disappearing with the funds in the pool?**

 The current pool design is such that the pool can NOT steal the funds[^14593].
-You are only delegating voting rights (and in reality it's a 1-of-2 multisig which means either you OR the pool can vote).
+You are only delegating voting rights (and in reality it is a 1-of-2 multisig which means either you OR the pool can vote).
 The ticket purchase contains a consensus-enforced commitment for the final subsidy address, so there is simply no way for the pool to steal the funds.

 The worst that would happen if a pool owner disappears is the votes will be missed which results in the ticket being revoked which in turn causes the original coins to go back to the original coin owner (minus the initial transaction fee of course).
 However, as mentioned previously, because the ticket is a 1-of-2 multisig, each user could run their own wallet in order to vote should the pool owner disappear.